KarthikSBharadwaj/uwave-data-analysis/README.md

-# uwave-data-analysis
+# Data analysis

-Preliminary and modelled analysis of data for design feedback at the minimum
+This repo will be used for fitting the data from the measurements to extract parameters for the design feedback.